flashcarts/nds-index/_card/ace3ds-original.md

 website: http://ace3ds.com
 ---

 The original Ace3DS is a DSTT clone.
-As such, it will use YSMenu.
-To set it up, copy the contents of `DSTTi Clone YSMenu` folder from RetroGameFan's YSMenu archive to the root of your microSD card.
-Then, make a copy of `TTMenu.dat` and rename it to `3DSCARD.dat`.
+Unlike the Ace3DS teams later carts, it cannot run Ace Wood.

 **DO NOT** run the original TTMenu from ndstt.com as it will **brick** your flashcart!

+{% include kernels/ysmenu-dstt.md ysmenu_altBootFile="3DSCARD.DAT"}